 It’s unlikely for a newborn to shed tears up to three weeks after birth.
 If the baby does have teary eyes soon after birth or up to three weeks, it could indicate an underlying problem.

 The following are some of the common conditions that could cause a newborn to shed tears earlier than usual.
-Many of the conditions cause teary eyes even when the baby is not crying.
+Many of the conditions cause teary eyes even when the baby is not weeping.

 1. Blocked tear ducts